-The tests I had at Moffitt were thorough: I don’t have breast cancer in either breast, and I don’t have cancer that’s spread.
+The tests I had at Moffitt were thorough.
+I don’t have breast cancer in either breast, and I don’t have cancer that’s spread.
 So I don’t have cancer.
 If you were worried, I’d like to apologize.

 The experience I had earlier this year at Moffitt was what happens when a patient is given the wrong diagnosis and is left thinking she’s got a year or two left to live.
 It’s not a comfortable place to be.
 But don’t skim over the fact that the doctor was wrong.
 I didn’t have an aggressive and deadly form of breast cancer.
 I didn’t even have cancer.
-The “cancerous tumor” the doctor felt in my breast was really a sack of fluid that had collected after surgery I had in September of 2011.
+The “cancerous tumor” the doctor felt in my breast was really a sack of fluid that had collected after the surgery I had in September of 2011.
 That’s all it was.

 So….
-I don’t have cancer, and I won’t ever have it again, unless it happens to show up.
+I don’t have cancer and I won’t ever have it again, unless it happens to show up.
 And then I’ll deal with it.